 Many have used these terms interchangeably but there are distinct differences between scalability and elasticity.
 Understanding these differences is very important to ensuring the needs of the business are properly met.

 Scalability vs. Elasticity

-The purpose of elasticity is to match the resources allocated with actual amount of resources needed at any given point in time.
+The purpose of Elasticity is to match the resources allocated with actual amount of resources needed at any given point in time.
 Scalability handles the changing needs of an application within the confines of the infrastructure via statically adding or removing resources to meet applications demands if needed.
-In most cases, this is handled by scaling up (vertical scaling) and/or scaling out (horizontal scaling).
+In most cases, this is handled by adding resources to existing instances—called scaling up or vertical scaling—and/or adding more copies of existing instances—called scaling out or horizontal scaling.
 In addition, scalability can be more granular and targeted in nature than elasticity when it comes to sizing.